Improving Multimodal Sentiment Analysis via Modality Optimization and Dynamic Primary Modality Selection: Conclusion

 \section{Conclusion}

-We propose the MODS algorithm, which provides a more versatile MSA solution by compressing redundant non-language modality sequences, selecting the primary modality, and progressively enhancing the primary modality.
-Extensive experiments show the rationality of our work.
+In the MSA task, different modalities within the same sample may express inconsistent emotions.
+Dynamically selecting the dominant modality is crucial for accurately determining the overall sentiment.
+To address this, we propose the MODS algorithm, which provides a more versatile MSA solution by compressing redundant non-language modality sequences, dynamically selecting the primary modality, and progressively enhancing the primary modality.
+Extensive experiments demonstrate the rationality of our work.

 \textbf{Future Work}.
-The algorithm's robustness in real-world scenarios will also be considered, such as handling modality data gaps~\cite{yang2024asynchronous} and spurious correlations~\cite{yang2024robust,yang2024MCIS}.
+We will evaluate MODS in domains where cross-modal emotional mismatches are common, such as humor and sarcasm detection.
+Meanwhile, the algorithm's robustness in real-world scenarios will also be considered, such as handling modality data gaps~\cite{yang2024TSIF,yang2024asynchronous} and spurious correlations~\cite{yang2024robust,yang2024MCIS}.